Sembly AI

 Improved Time-to-Productivity for New Hires

 New employees traditionally spend 30-60 days navigating onboarding, waiting for access, searching for materials, and asking repetitive questions.
-Agentic AI compresses this timeline by managing numerous tasks simultaneously.
+Agent-like AI compresses this timeline by managing numerous tasks simultaneously.
 It provides role-specific resources and guides newcomers through the onboarding process effectively.
 As a result, when new hires reach productivity in 2 weeks instead of 6, organizations gain 4 additional weeks of full contribution.

 Tip: Use Sembly to generate personalized onboarding plans based on the relevant meeting discussions.
 You can also create collections to organize onboarding calls by department, role, or seniority.